andre-gonzalez/ansible/README.md

 5. Sit back and relax

 # Tags structure
 The logic here is the existence of groups tags, so it become easier to skip tags with --skip-tags flag.
 That is why the tags are nested.
 The structure is shown below
 - full-install
   - docker
   - libvirt
   - light-install
+    - ansible
+    - audio
+    - aur
+    - aur
+    - authy
+    - bluetooth
+    - brave
+    - cron
+    - dmenu
     - dwm
+    - dwmblocks
+    - eureciclo
+    - graphic-card
+    - keyboard
+    - lf
+    - locale
+    - neovim
+    - netbook
+    - network
+    - nvidia
+    - packages
+    - preload
+    - processor
+    - samsung-expert
+    - scripts
+    - slock
+    - ssh
     - st
+    - timeshift
+    - timezone
-    - slock
+    - users
-    - bluetooth
+    - xorg
-   ...
-[TO-BE Completed]